JayNightmare/Digital-Perception/README.md

 - Node.js (version 16 or higher)
 - npm or yarn
-- Firebase project (for authentication)
+- Firebase project (for authentication and Firestore)
+- GitHub organization access (for repository sync)

 ## Installation